-All staff will read and understand Keeping Children Safe in Education (KCSIE 2022) Part one, and Annexe B annually and be made aware of the systems which support safeguarding, including this Safeguarding and Child Protection Policy, staff code of conduct, the role and identity of the DSL and Deputy DSL's, the Behaviour Policy and the safeguarding response to children who go missing from education.
+All staff will read and understand Keeping Children Safe in Education (KCSIE 2023) Part one, and Annexe B annually and be made aware of the systems which support safeguarding, including this Safeguarding and Child Protection Policy, staff code of conduct, the role and identity of the DSL and Deputy DSL's, the Behaviour Policy and the safeguarding response to children who go missing from education.
+Where staff are unsure, they will always speak to the DSL or Deputy DSL.